nofrialdi/my-profil/README.md

 <h1 align="center">Hi 👋, Welcome to Nofrialdi's Profile</h1>
 <h3 align="center">This is an assignment for "My Profile"</h3>

-<p align="left">Hi, everyone!
+<p align="left" width=600px>Hi, everyone!
 I would like to introduce myself!
 My full name is Intan Aulia Husnunnisa, you can call me Intan.
 I live in Jakarta.
 Nice to meet you all.
 Thank you and nice to meet you all!</p>
  <img align="right" alt="coding" src="asset/coding.gif" width=400px>

 <h3 align="left">Connect with me:</h2>